 - 1933 R319 Goudey Uncut Sheet with Five Hall of Famers Including #181 Babe Ruth

-- 1933 V353 World Wide Gum (Canadian Goudey) Color Process Proof Sheets (8 sheets)
+- Two 1933 V353 World Wide Gum (Canadian Goudey) Uncut Sheets Featuring Many Hall of Famers Including Lou Gehrig

-- Complete baseball set collections, including 1933 and 1934 Goudey, 1948 to 1955 Bowman, and 1952 to 1980 Topps
+- 1948 to 1955 Bowman and 1952 to 1979 Topps Complete Sets

 Other impressive highlights include:

-“The response to our inaugural fall auction was tremendous, and the response from sellers to the assembly of our second fall auction really confirmed to us that there’s just an enormous demand for the services we provide, far greater than can be satisfied by just one auction per year,” said REA President Robert Lifson.
+“This is now the third fall auction we’ve run, and the response to the first two was tremendous!
+The feedback we’ve received from buyers and sellers alike really confirmed to us that there’s just an enormous demand for the services we provide, far greater than can be satisfied by just one auction per year,” said REA President Robert Lifson.
 “An essential ingredient that makes our auctions so special is the enormous amount of work that is invested in each auction.
 That will never change.
 Whether we have one, two, or someday three auctions per year, the one thing we can promise is that every auction will be extremely carefully assembled and a special event.
 This auction is no exception, and it has an incredible number of outstanding items.”

 Lifson stressed that the company encourages anyone interested in receiving a catalog to contact Robert Edward Auctions by e-mail to receive one free of charge.
 “You don’t have to bid to receive a catalog.
 It is our great pleasure to send them out, for free, to anyone who is interested in the types of items we offer.
 We’re very much looking forward to collectors getting the catalog in their hands.
 Sending out catalogs is one of the ways we promote interest in the hobby and collecting, as well as in our auctions.
 So many collectors today tell us they got their start learning about the hobby through REA catalogs.
 That’s a great feeling, even if it’s starting to make me feel old!”